 Our comprehensive Banff Travel Guide has EVERYTHING you need to plan the best trip without feeling overwhelmed or that you’ll miss out.

-Understanding Banff Summer Weather
+Why Banff Summer Weather Is Tricky

 As we begin to look at what to wear hiking in Banff, we need to understand the typical weather you will encounter during the main hiking season.

-In the summer, Banff enjoys average daily highs of 22°C, but it can get up to 30° occasionally.
+In the summer, Banff enjoys average daily highs of 22°C, but it can get up to 30°C occasionally.
 Couple this with the higher UV exposure at elevation, and you’ll need to protect your skin from the sun.

 The average daily lows are 6°C, but it can get dangerously close to zero at times.
 Although it’s very rare, it can even snow in Banff during the summer!